beatusia/stock-price-predictor/PROJECT_PLAN.md

 # 📊 Stock Price Prediction Project Plan & Checklist

 This project aims to predict next-day stock prices using historical data and supervised machine learning techniques.
-Below is a weekly breakdown of the tasks with checkboxes I will be using to track my own progress.
+Below is a weekly breakdown of the tasks with checkboxes, which I will be using to track progress.

 ---